jnunyez/synchronization/README.md

   - RHEL 8 with kernel version bigger or equal than 4.18.0-305.34.2.el8_4.x86_64
   - PCI-Express 4.0 x16 free slot

+- An image with lspci and lsusb utilities installed than can be provisioned in worker node

 - [Node Feature Discovery][3] installed in the same namespace as the Silicom TimeSync Operator

 ## Installing Silicom Timesync Operator <a name="installation"></a>